How to purchase InterCity train tickets in advance via the app

 We had tickets on train #9590 headed to Paris East Station.
 Our tickets got off at Strasbourg.

-These two photos describe everything you need to know about our tickets.
+These two photos describe everything we needed to know about our train.
 They are for an ICE train #9590 to Paris East, leaving on track 5 at 11:01.
 The tickets indicate that we are seated in car 23, seat numbers 101 and 103.
 When the train arrives car 23 will line up with area C on the platform.
-Go stand in area C to wait for the train.
+Go stand in area C to wait for the train (in the photo you can see a sign in the distance saying A5.
+Proceed to C5).
 Cars 28 and 29 are first class.
 Between car 28 and 25 is the food car.

 This is a different train than we have been discussing, however it demonstrates how you identify which train car it is.
 This one is Eurostar #9332 headed to Paris North, car 15.